undergrad-partner-school

 Admissions

-Learning as much as possible about the school's criteria for admission improves your chances of getting admitted.
-Here are the most essential information you have to know about admission at Emory University.
+In order to improve your chances of getting admitted, you need to know as much as possible about the school's criteria for admission.
+Here are the most important data you have to know about admission policy and requirements at Emory University.

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 3,543 in 2024.
-Emory University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 3,562 in 2025.
+Emory University has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-This eminent institution with a rich history offers an unmatched learning experience to its students.
+This eminent school with a rich history offers an unmatched learning experience to its students.

 Test Scores

-42% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 19% submitted ACT scores, out of the overall number of those who submitted test scores.
-94% of the new students submitted SAT composite scores between 1,400 and 1,600 and 6% between 1,200 and 1,399.
-The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 98 and 2 between 24-29.
+Out of the number of students who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 43% and ACT scores 20%.
+97.4% of the freshmen submitted SAT composite scores between 1,400 and 1,600 and 2.6% between 1,200 and 1,399.
+The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 98.3 and 1.7 between 24-29.

-The ACT composite average score for all the admitted students in 2024 was 33 while the average GPA was 3.8.
-This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.
+The average ACT score for all the accepted students in 2025 was 33 and the average GPA was 3.84.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.

 Deadlines